Tuesday, July 31, 2018

 You can get French Fries with his fried chicken.
 Maybe it was an off day, but the fries were limp and soggy.
 I'm willing to try again when I run across the truck.
 Maybe they are great, just not when I was there.
 So check out my Cheap$kate Dining Review for French Chef Ludo's Fried Chicken and French Fries Truck to see for yourself.

 But Chef Ludo Lefebvre did turn my head around for his French Cheese Omelet.
 Man, is it tender and so good.
-The French method is to whip eggs first, then lightly scramble them with butter until almost done, but eggs still slightly moist.
+The French method is to whip eggs first, then lightly scramble them with butter until almost done, but eggs are still slightly moist.
 You finish by adding cheese and gently folding the egg into an omelet shape.

 My omelet experience is with middle American diner-style where the eggs are solid and a bit dry.
 Now I make my omelets the French way, and you can too if you follow my recipe video below.